-Mega Pidgeot is weak to Rock, Electric, and Ice type damage, while it can deal Flying and Steel type damage.
-There are a lot of really great counters for this Raid, but if you've invested the time and resources into powering up Shadow Pokémon, the best counters for this Mega Raid are in the Shadow Pokémon section.
+A Flying and Normal type, Mega Pidgeot has three weaknesses: Rock, Electric, and Ice.
+It can deal Flying and Steel type damage.
+There are a lot of really great counters for this Raid, but Electric is the best option at the moment.

-The Dragon and Electric type Legendary mascot from Pokémon White, Zekrom is the best non-Shadow counter for Mega Pidgeot.
-Not a lot of players have had a chance to catch Zekrom because it was released during a global pandemic, but if you have one, it will absolutely annihilate Mega Pidgeot, all while taking half damage from any of Pidgeot's attacks.
+The Legendary mascot from Pokémon White, Zekrom is the best non-Shadow counter for Mega Pidgeot.
+Zekrom was released during a global pandemic and has had limited availability since, but if you have one already powered up, you'll want it on your team.
+As an Electric and Dragon type, it takes reduced damage from all of Pidgeot's attacks.
 Charge Beam and Wild Charge are the moves you'll want your Zekrom to know.

-A Rock type fossil Pokémon from the Sinnoh Region of Gen IV, Rampardos takes half damage from Mega Pidgeot's Flying type attacks, but double damage from its Steel type.
-Its first stage, Cranidos has been widely available through events and eggs, and it only requires 50 Candies to evolve, so many players have at least one or two powered up already.
+A fossil Pokémon from the Sinnoh Region of Gen IV, Rampardos is a great choice here if you cannot coordinate with the rest of your Raid party.
+As a pure Rock type, it takes reduced damage from Mega Pidgeot's Flying type attacks, but increased damage from its Steel type moves.
+Its first stage, Cranidos has been widely available through events and Eggs, and it only requires 50 Candies to evolve, so many players have at least one or two powered up already.
 Smack Down and Rock Slide are the moves you're looking for if you're bringing Rampardos to this Mega Raid.

-Rhyperior, the final evolution of Gen I's Rhyhorn, is a Ground and Rock type Pokémon that performs very well against Mega Pidgeot.
-Although it takes double damage from Steel Wing, it takes half damage from Mega Pidgeot's Flying type attacks.
-Plus, having been the star of a Community Day, most players have a few powered up.
-You'll want the movest, Smack Down and Rock Wrecker, but if you don't have the Community Day exclusive move or an Elite TM to spare, Stone Edge can work as well.
+Rhyperior, the Sinnoh Stone evolution of Gen I's Rhyhorn, performs very well against Mega Pidgeot, especially if you cannot coordinate with the Raid party to bring all Electric types.
+Although this Ground and Rock type takes increased damage from Steel Wing, it resists Mega Pidgeot's Flying type attacks.
+Plus, having been the star of a Community Day, most players have a few already powered up.
+You'll want it to know Smack Down and Rock Wrecker, but if you don't have the Community Day exclusive move or an Elite TM to spare, Stone Edge can also work.

-The final evolution of Gen I's Magnemite, Magnezone requires a lot of Candies and a Sinnoh Stone to evolve.
-However, as an Electric and Steel type, it takes quarter damage from all of Mega Pidgeot's attacks, lending to it's tankiness.
+The Sinnoh Stone evolution of Gen I's Magnemite, Magnezone is another great counter for Mega Pidgeot.
+Its first stage is quite common, having been in the game since day one and even featured as a Shadow Pokémon, so most players have Magnezone in their rosters already.
+As an Electric and Steel type, it has double resistance to Flying and Steel, lending to it's tankiness.
 If you're bringing a Magnezone to this Mega Raid, you'll want Spark for the fast attack and Wild Charge for the charged attack.

 Another Pokémon that requires a Sinnoh Stone to evolve, Electivire is the final evolution of Gen I's Electabuzz.
-It requires 100 Candies, in addition to the Sinnoh Stone, but because it has a baby form that has frequently been featured in eggs, most players have at least one powered up.
-It takes half damage from both Flying and Steel type attacks too.
+It requires 100 Candies, in addition to the Sinnoh Stone, but between its Community Day and its baby form that has frequently been featured in Eggs, most players have at least one powered up.
+It's another pure Electric type so it takes reduced damage from both Flying and Steel type attacks too.
 Thunder Shock and Wild Charge is the moveset you'll want your Electivire to know for this Mega Raid.

 - Luxray with Spark and Wild Charge